Good grades are positive, right? The answer is not as straightforward as you might imagine.

-Of course, there is nothing wrong with good grades.
-That is, unless the stress of getting an “A” causes children to fail at developing the kinds of abilities that matter much more than grades.
+Of course, good grades are terrific.
+That is, unless the stress of getting them causes children to fail at developing the abilities that matter much more than grades.
 Even for children who naturally perform well on academic tests, a good grade is only one measurement of success.
 A few things that school testing cannot measure include:

 - Social & Emotional Intelligence

 Internal strengths, like those listed above, are far more important to a life of success and well-being than whether a child earns an “A” on an Algebra exam or are accepted to a top-rated university.
 In fact, many tests only measure a student’s ability to produce a correctly memorized answer.

 For today’s learners, correct answers are not enough.
 And if we swallow the good grades pill in its entirety, students may suffer long-term consequences.

 By the time children reach late adolescence, their brains have the capacity to think about interrelationships, to explore the boundaries between fields of study, and to create new ways of learning.
 These critical abilities, fostered throughout childhood, will fuel tomorrow’s innovative technologies and create important social change.